davidmoten/aws-lightweight-client-java/README.md

 * read all messages of the queue and mark them as read
 * delete the sqs queue

+You'll note that most of the interactions with sqs involve using the url of the queue rather than the base service endpoint (`http://sqs.amazonaws.com`).

 ```java
 String queueName = "MyQueue-" + System.currentTimeMillis();